 Your Skiing Style?

 As mentioned, the shorter the skis, the easier for you to control them.
-So if you love something relaxing and easy going, skiing at a relatively slow speed and terrains, shorter skis are great options because they are lighter and less tiring.
+So if you love something relaxing and easy going, skiing at a relatively slow speed and spending most of your time on beginner and intermediate terrains, shorter skis are great options because they are lighter and less tiring.

-If you love speeds and explore different terrains, it’s a good idea for you to get longer, heavier, and stiffer skis because it’s more stable.
+If you love speeds and explore different terrains (like a double black diamond slope?
+LOL), it’s a good idea for you to get longer, heavier, and stiffer skis because it’s more stable.

 Where will You be Skiing?